SamuelMarks/dag1/docs/demo.md

 <img src="./demo/image3.png" style="width:6.27083in;height:2.08333in" />

-All log output from the Lachesis node will appear on the screen.
+All log output from the DAG1 node will appear on the screen.
 Can demonstrate consensus events.

 VM Logs (Virtual Machine output)